Books On Books Collection – Louis Lüthi

 One and many pages“, AM Bruno.
 Accessed 6 July 2021.

 Clive Philpott reviewed the various proposals and selected twelve to go forward.
 Pérez Grobet’s Around the Corner was one.
-On the fore-edge you can see the whole image reproduced.
+On the fore-edge you can see the whole image of “a”one and many pages” reproduced.
 As you remove the book from its slipcase, you are gradually astounded that, in fact, the image produces the book.
-Like a flip book, each page holds a segment of the whole image: “one and many pages”.
+Like a flip book, each page holds a segment of the whole image of the “one and many pages” photo.
 As each segment appears as a full-page bleed, this image of a book un-builds and re-builds within and around the corners of the book in your hands.

 While the video below conveys some of the visual experience to be enjoyed with this artwork, it does not convey the tactile and spatial experience of how the image of “a book” becomes “the book” in your hands.